 Here are some of our favorites, to help you pick exactly the right book subscription box for your kid’s needs and interests, whether that’s finding a theme that gets a reluctant reading reading, seeing a protagonist who looks like them, or a book that comes with a few extra goodies to help them keep their imagination going, even after the book is closed and back on the shelf.

-A book subscription box for kids who need more female protagonists on their shelves:
+A book subscription box for kids who need more female protagonists on their shelves

 The best subscription book boxes for kids; The Little Feminist subscription for kids 0-9.
 Yes, boys too!

-The Little Feminist book box is a tremendous hit at my house.
+The Little Feminist book box (at very top) is a tremendous hit at my house.
 And I’m the mom of a boy.
 I loved the poetic and inspiring Drum Dream Girl the box included, plus the DIY drumsticks and and coloring book that came with it.
 Each box comes with a similar book and related activity to help kids engage with the story, and you can specify 0-3 years old, 3-7, or 7-9.
 And while it’s created to empower girls specifically, my toddler son really loved all the titles that were appropriate for him — and not just because of the drumsticks, although that helped.

-A book subscription box for kids featuring Black heroes:
+A book subscription box for kids featuring Black heroes

 Cool book subscription boxes for kids: Just Like Me

-Our contributor Georgette first shared this book subscription box for kids a couple of years ago, and she raved about it for good reason — the box includes well-curated, age-appropriate children’s books with African-American characters, at a time that only 22% of children’s books feature characters of color.
-That makes this a great subscription box for Black children who want to see characters who look like them when they snuggle up for a bedtime story, or frankly, all kids who should know that heroes come in every color, and that different backgrounds inform different stories.
+When our contributor Georgette shared the Just Like Me book subscription, she raved about it for good reason — the box includes well-curated, age-appropriate children’s books with African-American characters, at a time that only 22% of children’s books feature characters of color.
+That makes this a great subscription box for Black children who want to see characters who look like them when they snuggle up for a bedtime story, or frankly, all kids who should be reading about heroes of all kinds of backgrounds, since they each inform different stories.
+Each box from Just Like Me comes with 2-3 books plus activities, and you can choose from 3 age groups, from 0 to 12.

 A book subscription box for kids with very particular taste in books: